mila-iqia/mila-docs/docs/examples/good_practices/slurm_job_arrays/index.rst

 Each job will run with a specific environment variable called ``SLURM_ARRAY_TASK_ID``, containing the job index value inside job array.
 You can then slightly modify your script to choose appropriate parameter based on this variable.

-You can find more info about job arrays in `SLURM official documentation <https://slurm.schedmd.com/job_array.html>`_.
+You can find more info about job arrays in the `SLURM official documentation page <https://slurm.schedmd.com/job_array.html>`_.

 **Prerequisites**